pcdshub/pcdsdevices/docs/source/upcoming_release_notes/1086-Adding_classes_for_AT1K2.rst

 Device Updates
 --------------
-- Attenuator module now has classes for two blade attenuators
+- Adds a preliminary attenuator class AT1K2 and base classes for similar two-blade ladder attenuators designed by JJ X-ray.

 New Devices
 -----------